PranjalPrasad12/project-persiancat/README.md

 ###  Version Lists
 1. Alpha 0.97
-Work started on 12 October 2024, released on 6 December 2024
+Work started on 12 October 2024, planned to release on 6 December 2024